Chelsea Team News: Injuries, suspensions and line-up vs West Ham

 Chelsea injuries

-Thibaut Courtois is back for Sunday's game after he recovered from a hamstring injury, with Willy Caballero having played in goal in recent weeks, set to return to the bench.
+Thibaut Courtois is once again a doubt for Sunday's game as he suffers with a hamstring injury, with Willy Caballero having played in goal in recent weeks.

 Antonio Conte confirmed the injuries of Pedro and Davide Zappacosta on Sunday, as they both missed out against Spurs.
 Pedro has a "physical problem" and Zappacosta was left out to recover from a long standing "tendon" problem.